Omaha School District (Arkansas)

 Omaha School District is a public school district in Boone County, Arkansas, United States which serves the city of Omaha (Arkansas) and surrounding unincorporated areas within Boone County.

 Schools

 Omaha High School serves ninth to twelfth grades.
-In the 2009-2010 academic year, the total enrollment in the school was 185 and total full-time teachers was 24.60, with a teacher/student ratio of 7.52.
+In the 2009–2010 academic year, the total enrollment in the school was 185 and total full-time teachers was 24.60, with a teacher/student ratio of 7.52.

 Omaha Elementary School serves pre-school to sixth grades.
-In the 2009-2010 academic year, the total enrollment in the school was 284 and total full-time teachers was 22.40, with a teacher/student ratio of 12.68.
+In the 2009–2010 academic year, the total enrollment in the school was 284 and total full-time teachers was 22.40, with a teacher/student ratio of 12.68.

 Demographics

-Within the geographic area covered by the Omaha School District, there were 590 individuals under the age of 18, during the 2009-2010 academic year.
+Within the geographic area covered by the Omaha School District, there were around 590 individuals under the age of 18, during the 2009–2010 academic year.